JamiesonRoberts/Wrapperless-Grid-Layout/readme.md

 This is currently still in its **alpha stages**, and while I'm comfortable using it on productions site, it is not meant for wide-spread usage at this time.
 Consider yourself warned!

+As of tag 0.2.3 this is built using Susy to handle the math.
+I'm starting to build it out using SASS and not relying on a calculation framework.
+Please check the develop branch to see where its at.
+On that note, please read the file structure section.

+## File Structure

+**Please Note** The content that you see in the master branch will always be working code.
+I do all of my development work in the develop branch or branch off of it and then work back to the master.
+If you want to see what I'm working on please look at the develop branch.
+If you want to use it in anything close to a production environment, use the master.

 ## Contributors

 [@jamiesonroberts](//twitter.com/jamiesonroberts "Jamieson Roberts on Twitter")